CodeYourFuture/fundamentals-blockly/README_CJ.md

 ### Modified files ###
 - `index.html`
+  - Only added a line to execute a necessary JS statement.

+- `exercises/`
+  - Added links in some of the exercises to related examples.
+The instructions in the exercises remain unchanged.

 - `exercises.js`
 - `editor.js`
   - Parameterised some functions so that for "examples.html"
     - The initial code will always be loaded from the `start_code` attribute of `<zero-md>`.
     - window.localStorage won't be used to remember edited codes.

-- `exercises/changing_text.md`
-  - Change the description in the exercise.